-- Option 3W (now: 50% Beneficiary Option 3) provide higher pension to retiree than Option 2 or 2W because less goes to survivor (these options give 1/2 of your pension to the beneficiary.
-But in these options the survivor continuance adds \$ on top of the beneficiary check: 25% of the unmodified option. - Option 3 (now: 50% Beneficiary Option 3 w/Benefit Allowance Increase) gives you less than Option 3W, and therefore 1⁄2 of a lower pension to your beneficiary. - BECAUSE: Like 2W vs. 2, if beneficiary dies before you, in Option 3W yours stays the same while in Option 3 yours goes up to the unmodified amount; so your check is higher with 3W than with Option 3. - In 3W, if both die remaining EE contributions goes to 1 or more named secondary beneficiaries (such as children)
+- 50% Beneficiary Option 3) provide higher pension to retiree than Option 2 or 2W because less goes to survivor (these options give 1/2 of your pension to the beneficiary.
+But in these options the survivor continuance adds \$ on top of the beneficiary check: 25% of the unmodified option: ~80% of yours - 50% Beneficiary Option 3 w/Benefit Allowance Increase) gives you less than the former option, and therefore 1⁄2 of a lower pension to your beneficiary. - BECAUSE: Like 100% beneficiary options, if beneficiary dies before you, in the former yours stays the same while in the latter yours goes up to the unmodified amount; so your check is higher with former than the latter. - In all, if both die remaining EE contributions goes to 1 or more named secondary beneficiaries (such as children)